Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Controller and Observer Design

 where ${L_1}(t),{L_2}(t),{L_3}(t),{L_4}(t)$ are formulated the same as (15) and $m>2$.

-\begin{theorem} Considering the tracking error system (42) subject to constant disturbance, the proposed control law (44) guarantees that the tracking error can fast converge to the origin in finite time. \end{theorem}
+\begin{theorem} Considering the tracking error system (41) subject to constant disturbance, the proposed control law (43) ensures that the tracking error can fast converge to the origin in finite time. \end{theorem}

-\begin{proof} The proof will be divided into two steps.
+\begin{proof} We will adopt two steps to complete the proof.
 In \textbf{Step 1}, we will prove that the $\dot s$ can fast converge to the origin in finite time.
-In \textbf{Step 2}, we prove that when $\dot s = 0$ the states of system (42) will converge to origin in finite time.
+In \textbf{Step 2}, we prove that the tracking error $e_1$ will converge to the origin in finite time when $\dot s = 0$ .

-\textbf{Step 1.} Taking the derivative of (43),we can obtain
+\textbf{Step 1.} Taking the derivative of (42),we can obtain

-Substituting (42) and (44) into (45) leads to
+Substituting (41) and (43) into (44) leads to

 We define an intermediate variable